Hidden in Plain Sight: How Everyday Items Fill Our Bodies With Microplastics

 • Lungs: Microplastics were present in all regions of the lungs in 11 out of 13 study participants, with polypropylene and polyethylene terephthalate fibers being the most abundant.
 Higher concentrations of microplastics were found among smokers.

 • Feces: In one study, 10 common types of plastics were found in stool samples.
 Children appear to be at greater risk, with findings showing that infants have 10 times more plastic in their feces than adults.
-This difference may stem from infants’ higher exposure to plastics through activities like crawling, chewing on textiles, and mouthing objects.
+This difference may stem from infants’ higher exposure to plastics through activities such as crawling, chewing on textiles, and mouthing objects.
 Studies also found microplastics in meconium—the first stool passed by newborns.

-• Placenta: Microplastics were detected in the part of the placenta, suggesting they can cross the placental barrier and potentially affect fetal development.
+• Placenta: Microplastics were detected in part of the placenta, suggesting they can cross the placental barrier and potentially affect fetal development.

 • Liver: Microplastics were seen in liver tissues of people with cirrhosis, with concentrations notably higher than in samples from those without liver disease.